Last updated: 12 January 2018, 18:44

 255 Squadron Association

-Spring 2018 : 100 years on from the Squadron's original formation, it is proposed to organise a gathering at the site of RAF Pembroke (later re-named RAF Carew Cheriton).
+May 2018 : 100 years on from the Squadron's original formation during WWI, it is proposed to organise a gathering at the site of RAF Pembroke (later re-named RAF Carew Cheriton).
 See www.carewcheritoncontroltower.co.uk for information about the venue.
 Details to follow once a reconnaissance has taken place.

 Online news stories from earlier years:

 After viewing the archive, please use the ‘Back’ button of your browser to return to this page.

 During 2016, two slightly differing versions were found of the late Peter Croft’s 1992 write-up of squadron history.
 These have now been merged as well as corrected for mis-spellings of names and so on.
 A downloadable copy of the corrected version in current form is available here

 .
 A printed copy of the uncorrected version is held at the RAF Museum Library, Hendon.
 Access for on-site reading of the original document is by appointment only.
 It cannot be borrowed.

 Keeping the memory alive....

 255 Squadron Association is an unincorporated group – a club, if you prefer that term – dedicated to recording the history of the Squadron and keeping alive the memory of those who fought with the unit during two World Wars.